harsh2971/grpc-go/README.md

-# gRPC Go Tutorial Project
+# gRPC Go

-A comprehensive gRPC tutorial project demonstrating all four types of RPC communication patterns in Go.
+A comprehensive gRPC project demonstrating all four types of RPC communication patterns in Go.

 ## 📚 What is gRPC?